Explosion in Somalia capital kills eight | Africanews

 A car bomb went off Saturday at a checkpoint near the Somali parliament, killing eight people and injuring 16, medical and police sources said.

 “We have confirmed eight people killed and 16 others wounded in the blast,” the private Aamin Ambulance service said.A second blast on a key road leading to the airport of the Somali capital Mogadishu did not cause any casualties.

-AFP
+According to Reuters, Al Shabaab has already claimed responsibility for the two blasts.
+The militia also claimed a separate incident on Saturday.
+A roadside bomb hit a vehicle patrolling near Kenya’s border with Somalia, killing several of the 11 police officers onboard, a Kenyan police spokesman said.

 Eight killed by explosion in Somalia capital